Skip to content

 +256 414 231 454 | +256 772 636 info@trekrwandagorillas.com

-All About Virunga National Park, Facts, Attractions, Lodges and More.
+Best of Virunga National Park 2025 – Facts, Attractions, Lodges and More.

 Virunga National Park

-Virunga’s Central sector is situated around Lake Edward, the Ishasha river valley and the Rwindi plains.
-The Southern section is most popular for its lush montane tropical forests, active Virunga volcanoes and the rare mountain gorillas which roam around the park’s flanks of Mount Mikeno.
+Virunga’s Central sector is situated around Lake Edward, the Ishasha River valley, and the Rwindi plains.
+The Southern section is most popular for its lush montane tropical forests, active Virunga volcanoes, and the rare mountain gorillas that roam around the park’s flanks of Mount Mikeno.

 Brief history of the Park.

-When Virunga was first established, it occupied a compact area comprising of 3 Volcanoes in the South.
-Later, its area coverage was extended to encompass the Northern part also known as Rwindi Plains, Rwenzori Mountain ranges (Mountains of the Moon) and Lake Edward.
+When Virunga was first established, it occupied a compact area comprising 3 Volcanoes in the South.
+Later, its area coverage was extended to encompass the Northern part also known as Rwindi Plains, Rwenzori Mountain ranges (Mountains of the Moon), and Lake Edward.

-Around 2008, the Congolese National Parks Authority, Institut Congolais pour la Conservation de la Nature –ICCN), and Virunga Foundation (African Conservation Foundation) came together so as to ensure proper management of the Park.
-The partnership was brought about a comprehensive reform program resulting into the Virunga Alliance, an innovative development programme aimed at addressing the root causes of poverty and conflict.
+Around 2008, the Congolese National Parks Authority, Institut Congolais pour la Conservation de la Nature –ICCN), and Virunga Foundation (African Conservation Foundation) came together to ensure proper management of the Park.
+The partnership brought about a comprehensive reform program resulting in the Virunga Alliance, an innovative development program aimed at addressing the root causes of poverty and conflict.
 The overall aim of the alliance is mainly to eradicate illegal and destructive resource extraction in the region.

 Fauna and birdlife in the Virunga National Park

 Virunga National Park is among the very few biodiverse protected areas on the African continent.
-Its biodiversity range in the diverse habitats.
-Virunga’s distinct habitats consist of swamps, savannas, lava plains and snow fields.
-Most of the Virunga Park habitats exist around the Virunga Massifs, Lake Edward, Rwenzori Mountains and flat plains around its volcanoes.
-Virunga prides itself of distinct landscape and a holiday here guarantees you plentiful of things to see and engage in.
+Its biodiversity ranges in diverse habitats.
+Virunga’s distinct habitats consist of swamps, savannas, lava plains, and snow fields.
+Most of the Virunga Park habitats exist around the Virunga Massifs, Lake Edward, Rwenzori Mountains, and flat plains around its volcanoes.
+Virunga prides itself on a distinct landscape and a holiday here guarantees you plenty of things to see and engage in.

 A total of 218 mammal species call Virunga a home and a huge profusion of these range in the different habitats.
 The Park’s diverse mammals worth searching on Congo safari in Virunga Park include Uganda Kobs, African elephants, Aardvark, hippos, blue duikers, waterbucks, bongo, warthogs, giant forest hogs, tree pangolin, okapis, bush pigs, bushbucks, and more.